TickTeam/guide-tt/ticktick_web_app/how_to_upload_your_profile_image.md

-###How to upload profile image?
+### How to upload profile image?

-1.Sign in TickTick on web.
+1. Sign in to TickTick on the web.

-2.Click the avatar in the upper-left hand corner of the page.
+2. Click the avatar in the upper-left corner of your TickTick homepage, then click "Settings" from the menu that appears.

-3.Select “Settings” > click “Profile” in the left panel.
+3. Click “Profile” in the left panel.

-4.Click your avatar to upload a new one.
+4. Click the avatar to upload a profile image.